paxdotdev/pax/README.md

+## Anatomy of Pax

+1. Host Codebase
+    1. Pax works as a _companion language_ to a host codebase.
+As of this writing, Pax supports Rust for host codebases — i.e. you author UIs in Pax driven by the logic written in Rust.
+JavaScript/TypeScript host codebase support is planned for the future.
+2. Pax declarations (either "code-behind" with a `.pax` file, or inline in Rust/TypeScript)
+3. Pax compiler builds "cartridge", which fits (NES) into native codebases with SDK (a la React)

 ## Who?

 Pax is managed by the Pax Foundation, a non-profit entity with open membership.
 You can join and have a hand the future of Pax!